ChrisKlug/web-dev-workshop/labs/lab2/lab2.md

 One solution would obviously be to set up cross-origin support in the API.
 But...for this workshop we are going to do something else.

-Instead of cross-origin support, we can make it possible for the UI to call the API on on the same host as itself.
+Instead of cross-origin support, we can make it possible for the UI to call the API on the same host as itself.
 And to do that, we will use YARP to reverse proxy the UI from the application hosting the API.

 ## Steps (for Visual Studio)